 By the time you reach your 30s, you will start to notice signs of aging begin to appear.
 As skin around your upper eyelid starts to sag, you may compensate for this by engaging your forehead muscles to keep from affecting your vision.
 Instead of waiting for forehead wrinkles to develop and eyelids to droop more, a consultation from a board-certified plastic surgeon can quickly determine if an upper blepharoplasty can prevent the need for a brow lift.

 This does not mean a brow lift is completely out of the question.
 If you already have forehead wrinkles or drooping eyebrows, an upper blepharoplasty cannot eliminate them but will only slow down their progression.
-Knoxville patients who want more dramatic results may opt for a brow lift.
+Patients who want more dramatic results may opt for a brow lift.